IHE/ITI.mCSD/input/pagecontent/issues.md

 mCSD\_16.
 In [section 1:46.8.2](volume-1.html#14682-endpoint-to-a-structure),
-why do we use OrganizationAffiliation for an organization's membership in an HIE, as opposed to the mCSD Additional Hierarchies extension?
+why do we use OrganizationAffiliation for an organization's membership in an HIE, as opposed to the [mCSD Additional Hierarchies extension](StructureDefinition-IHE.mCSD.OrganizationHierarchy.html)?
 Because we don't wish to constrain the use of resources that define organizational structure, rather just reflect how best to use Endpoints in these structures.
 OrganizationAffiliation is already used in other use cases, and in fact, shows HIE/HIO membership as one of its examples.

 mCSD\_17.
 There is minimal usage guidance for REST endpoints.
-Figure [1:46.8.3-1](volume-1.html#14683-grouping-actors) says all you need to specify is connectionType = hl7-fhir-rest, and clients can then discover anything they need to know from the CapabilityStatement.
-Is this sufficient, or should we also include a code like MHD-Recipient-ProvideReg to use in the [extension for Endpoint Specific Type](StructureDefinition-ihe-endpointspecifictype.html)?
-That code is defined in this IG.
+Figure [1:46.8.3-1](volume-1.html#14683-grouping-actors) shows connectionType = hl7-fhir-rest and
+extension:specificType = MHD-Recipient-ProvideReg.
+Is this necessary?
+Couldn't clients discover anything they need to know about REST from the CapabilityStatement?

 mCSD\_18.
 This profile says very little about home community ID, yet it is called out in [mCSD issue #2](https://github.com/IHE/ITI.mCSD/issues/2).